-To our knowledge, this is the first report profiling ant hitchhiking on vehicles via citizen science efforts.
-The overrepresentation of arboreal and semi- arboreal ants in our dataset suggests the possibility of establishing a predictive framework for forecasting future hitchhiker based on behavioral, morphological, physiological, and ecological traits of species of interest, which facilite the development of effective management strategies for mitigating ant invasions via hitchhiking on vehicles.
+To our knowledge, this is the first report profiling active ant hitchhiking on vehicles via citizen science efforts.
+The over-representation of arboreal and semi- arboreal ants in our records suggests the possibility of establishing a predictive framework for forecasting future hitchhikers based on behavioral, morphological, physiological, and ecological traits of ant species.
+Such a framework will help facilitate the development of effective management strategies for mitigating ant invasions via hitchhiking on vehicles.

 Acknowledgements

-We thank all contributors who provided data, photos, and videos on ant hitchhiking.
-We thank You-Ting Hsieh, Wei-Jiun Lin and Yun Hsiao (NTU) for the constructive comments on the early draft of this manuscript.
-This study was funded by (grant number YYY).
+We thank all Facebook contributors who provided data, photos, and videos on ant hitchhiking.
+We thank You-Ting Hsieh, Wei-Jiun Lin, and Yun Hsiao for the constructive comments on the early draft of this manuscript.
+This study was funded by XXX (grant number YYY).

 Conflict of interest